-Only 41% of Americans have a budget and keep close track of their spending, according to a survey by the National Foundation for Credit Counseling.
+Only 47% of Americans use budgeting methods to keep close track of their spending, according to a 2020 survey by the National Foundation for Credit Counseling.
 But as the most fundamental tool in the financial planning process, a budget can make it easier to achieve your financial goals.

 Not only does a budget help you keep track of where your money is going, but it also gives you more control over that process.
 Without a clear plan for your cash flow, you could be spending against your own best interests without even knowing it.